British Toilets

 One is the wall mounted tank up by the ceiling, providing a somewhat violent flushing action.
 It does what it needs to, but in the process it can dampen the surroundings.
 You lean over to pull the chain and then quickly jump back.
 Some of them seem to date from the Victorian era, but it was probably the thick multiple coats of paint in some low-budget hostels near the Earls Court Tube station that gave me that impression.
 Not bad, just different.

 The second is the flushing mechanism when it's mounted just above and behind the bowl.
-The handle tends to be an enormous paddle (at least to my habit of dealing with tiny chromed flippers), and you have to use just the right angular velocity to get it to really flush.
-My first several flushes on each visit to Britain tend to be misfires, until I get the rhythm back again.
+The handle tends to be an enormous paddle (at least it seems that way given my habit of dealing with tiny chromed flippers), and you have to use just the right angular velocity to get it to really flush.
+My first several flushes on each visit to Britain tend to be misfires until I get the rhythm back again.
 I have pulled the lid off a tank to see what is so very different, only to encounter what looks very familiar.
 Hmmm.
 Next time, I need to take a picture of the inside of a British toilet tank...
 Not bad, but it is humbling to be unable to do something that would seem to be so obvious as flushing a toilet (and then after a few days, wondering why I had any trouble when I first arrived).

 The third is the impressive confidence exhibited by the tank being enclosed within the wall.
 The handle is all that's visible, and the bowl itself may look fairly old, suggesting that the tank and flush mechanism have needed no attention since the Great War.
 Maybe there is some cabal of plumbers and carpenters guaranteeing extended hourly billing opportunities for each other, or maybe the toilets really are that reliable.
 Impressive, if a bit mystifying.